 The point totals from the above three criteria will be used to determine Valedictorian and Salutatorian.
 The Principal and Guidance Counselor will meet with the qualifying students after the 3rd quarter of their senior year to inform them of their honor and to begin preparing for graduation, which will include each individual preparing and delivering a speech during the graduation ceremony.

-Honor Student

-The distinction of Honor Student will be awarded to those students who meet the following requirement:

-- 1. Must have taken all courses recommended by the Kansas Board of Regents for scholarship consideration. - 2.
-Must have a minimum grade point average of 3.70. - 3.
-All grades applicable toward graduation, including the semester grades for the last semester in which the student is officially enrolled, will be used in determining the distinction of Honor Student.
+Honor Student The distinction of Honor Student will be awarded to those students who meet thefollowing requirement: 1.
+Must have taken all courses recommended by the Kansas Board of Regents forscholarship consideration.
+2. Must have a minimum grade point average of 3.70.
+3. All grades applicable toward graduation, including the semester grades for thelast semester in which the student is officially enrolled, will be used in determining the distinction of Honor Student.
 An incomplete at the time of graduation can be cleared prior to the end of the school year, but this will disqualify the student from designation of Honor Student.

-Progress Report

-Grade reporting in the USD 412 schools will be through the Go.edustar Student Operating System.
-Parent and Student online accounts are established each school year after the enrollment process.
+Progress Report Grade reporting in the USD 412 schools will be through the Go.edustar Student Operating System.
+Parent and Student online accounts are established each schoolyear after the enrollment process.
 Grades are posted weekly.
 Grade cards will no longer be printed and sent home.
 Student grades may be accessed through this system and parents may print a copy of the grades.
 Year-end grade cards will be filed in the student cumulative files at the school.

-Parent/Teacher Conferences

-Conferences are scheduled at the end of the first and third nine-week grading periods.
+Parent/Teacher Conferences Conferences are scheduled at the end of the first and third nine-week grading periods.
 Parents are encouraged to attend these conferences.
-They will normally be scheduled in advance following the end of the nine-weeks grading period.
+They will normallybe scheduled in advance following the end of the nine-weeks grading period.
 See the district calendar for exact times.
+Dual Credit/ Online Classes Dual Credit/Online Class Eligibility: Students enrolled in grades 11-12 are eligible to enroll in dual credit courses offered through Colby Community College, Northwest Kansas Technical College, North Central Kansas Technical College, Baker University or any additional accredited institution.
+The maximum number of college credits allowed to juniors is six per semester and nine per semester for seniors.
+In some cases, students in the 10th grade can enroll in online college classes but must have approval of the administration.
+Students must have a minimum ACT or comparable score to enroll in some classes for college credit.
+The online coordinator or administrator must have access to all online classes to see grades and progress at all times.
+If USD 412 teachers are the instructors of any dual credit classes, students must take those through USD 412 instructors.
+College Reimbursement : Student's families may receive a reimbursement for all dual credit/online college class hours taken each semester.
+The student must submit a transcript showing a passing grade for any hours being reimbursed.
+Payments will be made to the student's parent/guardian on January 15th for the Fall semester and June 15th for the Spring semester.
+Books and other fees for these classes are the responsibility of the student and will not be reimbursed.

-Dual Credit Courses
+Dual Credit Classes: